-Members I remember well:
+Members who I remember well

-- Richard McMinn. - Ray Alcock, who maintained and improved the Watch Tower especially the steps and walkway. - Andre Jezzard, a font of knowledge.
-He arranged visits to QHM and Solent Coastguard. - George Townsend was involved with Disabled Veterans in Haslar Hospital gardens, which we as an organisation supported. - Reg Davis, enthusiastic.
-Always willing to help and assist others by sharing his nautical knowledge. - Guy Sitwell, a big link with GAFIRS with whom we set up many practical training links, such as use of radios and conning a lifeboat to an incident. - Ken Foster, an industrious and skilled member who was responsible for making the chart tables in the Tower and in Richard's room. - Rob Williams, an enthusiastic watch keeper with always a tale to tell. - Charlie Hayward organised social events especially Christmas Dinners at Hornet.
-A submariner with links to the submarine museum. - Andy Krasun, who provided bottles of wine for the monthly raffle. - John Lethbridge, our fund raising organiser who seemed to know everyone in Gosport!
+- Richard McMinn - Ray Alcock, maintained and improved the Watch Tower especially the steps and walk way.

+- Andre Jezzard, a font of knowledge .
+Arranged visits to QHM and Solent Coastguard. - George Townsend involved with Disabled Veterans in Haslar Hospital gardens, which we as an organisation supported. - Reg Davis, enthusiastic.
+Always willing to help and assist others by sharing his nautical knowledge. - Guy Sitwell, big link with GAFIRS with whom we set up many practical training links, such as use of radios and conning a lifeboat to an incident. - Ken Foster, an industrious and skilled member who was responsible for making the chart tables, in the Tower and in Richard's room. - Rob Williams, an enthusiastic watch keeper with always tale to tell. - Charlie Hayward, organised social events especially Christmas Dinners at Hornet.
+A submariner with links with the submarine museum. - Andy Krasun, provided bottles of wine for the monthly raffle. - John Lethbridge, fund raising organiser who seemed to know everyone in Gosport!